Salt and pepper on a table

 Let’s pop the hood.
 What actually determines serviceability?

-The math is clear:
+The maths is clear:

 (annual net income – annual expenses) / annual commitments = Net Surplus Ratio